alttch/busrt/README.md

 ## Security and reliability model

-ELBUS has ZERO security model in favor of simplicity and speed.
+ELBUS has a very simple optional security model in favor of simplicity and speed.
 Also, ELBUS is not designed to work via unstable connections, all clients should be connected either from the local machine or using high-speed reliable local network communications.

 If you need a pub/sub server for a wide area network, try [PSRT](https://github.com/alttch/psrt/).